errata-ai/static-school/content/ssg/hugo/index.md

 ## Markup

 Hugo has native support for Markdown (standards-compliant), and supports AsciiDoc and reStructuredText through [external libraries][1].
-While relying on plugins or external libraries isn't unusual, it has a dramatic impact on Hugo's most popular selling point&mdash;performance:

 {{% chart-tabs %}}